 Joshua has served as an administrator for both the Canales Project, a non-profit arts organization dedicated to using music for positive social change, and TCP Ventures, which co-presented the inaugural CultureSummit in Abu Dhabi.
 He was Artist-in-Residence with the Canales Project for the 2017–18 Season, and continues to perform regularly with Founder/CEO Carla Canales in the US and abroad.

 Joshua’s diverse body of work reflects his wide-ranging cultural interests.
-Just as “diving into [his] ouvre might send you looking for footnotes” (Performance), his musical endeavors traverse the worlds of classical, popular, jazz, and folk music.
+Just as “diving into [his] ouvre might send you looking for footnotes” (Performance, Detroit Symphony Orchestra), his musical endeavors traverse the worlds of classical, popular, jazz, and world music.
 While living in Singapore, he performed regularly with the Sari-Sari Philippine Kulintang Ensemble, and studied gamelan in Bali with leading teachers in the region.
-Currently, he resides in the borough of Brooklyn, where his latest preoccupation is songwriting for musical theatre.
-He is a second-year member of the BMI Lehman Engel Musical Theatre Workshop.
+Currently, he is a second-year member of the Tony Award-winning BMI Lehman Engel Musical Theatre Workshop.

 Joshua has been the recipient of numerous scholarships and grants to study with preeminent composers Christopher Rouse, Kevin Puts, and Ho Chee Kong at The Juilliard School, the Peabody Institute of the Johns Hopkins University, and the Yong Siew Toh Conservatory of Music at the National University of Singapore.
-He is a publishing member of ASCAP.
+He divides his time between New York City and Manila, Philippines.

 In the Press